2024 Nursing Admissions Test Information and Application

 PHASE II: KNAT, CNA Certification, and Program Application

 * Upon completion of ALL Phase I requirements, eligible applicants can register to take the KNAT by completing the permission form, which are available online, in the Student Development office, and the ADN Director’s office.
 Testing dates are posted online, in Student Development, and on the Director of Nursing’s office door.
 Applicants who qualify for testing accommodations based on a disability, must request accommodations and notify the Director of Nursing prior to taking the test.

 * Complete the KNAT.
 Students who achieve an overall score of 67% will be given priority admission over those scoring lower than 67% due to these scores correlating with a student successfully completing the nursing program.
 Applicants are only allowed to test once per academic year.
 The study guide for the KNAT (Nursing School Entrance Exams Prep 2019-2020) may be purchased in the PCC bookstore or purchased online.
 The non-refundable testing fee is $30.

 * By the August start date, applicants must have successfully completed a North Carolina approved Certified Nurse Aide I program and be currently listed on the Nurse Aide I Registry with no substantiated findings of resident abuse, resident neglect or misappropriation of resident property in a nursing facility.
 The Certified Nurse Aide I training program must include theory, lab, and clinical components.
 The applicant must provide a copy of the certificate of completion from an approved program.
 Challenging the Nurse Aide I examination will not meet this requirement.
-CMA or EMT certification will not meet this requirement.
+CMA, EMT, or LPN can be used to meet this requirement.

 PHASE III: Selection Process and Notification of Admission Status